zikula/core/UPGRADE-1.4.md

 ------------

 Zikula 1.4 can only upgrade from Zikula 1.3.6 or higher.
-Please upgrade your core installation to this version before proceeding with this upgrade proces.
+Please upgrade your core installation to this version before proceeding with this upgrade process.

 Zikula Core 1.4 introduces a lot of forward compatibility for new features that will come in Zikula 2.0.0.